kyang5/coursedescriptions/source/courses/comp352.rst

 Description
 ----------------------------

-This course will introduce students to computer vulnerabilities at the machine-code level, including viruses, browser vulnerabilities, buffer and heap overflows, return-to-libc attacks and others.
+This course will introduce students to computer vulnerabilities at the machine-code level, including viruses, browser vulnerabilities, buffer and heap overflows, return-to-libc attacks, and others.

 Outcomes
 ----------------------------